Set-valued shortfall and divergence risk measures: Proofs and technical remarks

 \subsection{A remark about the scalar loss functions}

-In \cite{fs:srm} and \cite{fs:sf}, Proposition~\ref{srm-penalty} (\cite[Theorem~10]{fs:srm}, \cite[Theorem~4.115]{fs:sf}) is proved with the additional assumption that $\ell$ maps into $\R$.
-This assumption implies that the $\ell$-shortfall risk measure is continuous from below and the supremum in \eqref{dual-srm} is attained (\cite[Proposition~4.113]{fs:sf}).
-Besides, the same assumption implies the so-called \textit{superlinear growth condition} on $g$, namely, that $\lim_{y\rightarrow\infty}g(y)/y=+\infty$ (\cite[Lemma~11]{fs:srm}).
-Their analytic proof for Proposition~\ref{srm-penalty} makes use of this property instead of the dual relationship with divergence risk measures.
-Using this proposition and assuming that $1\in\dom g$, they prove Theorem~\ref{oce-duality} for $\lambda=1$ (\cite[Theorem~4.122]{fs:sf}), in which case $\delta_{g,1}$ is guaranteed to be a risk measure (has finite values).
-In our treatment, while $1$ may not be in $\dom g$, there exists some $\bar{\lambda}\in 1/\dom g$ such that $1\in\dom g_{\bar{\lambda}}$ and hence $\delta_{g,\bar{\lambda}}$ is a risk measure.
+In \citet[Theorem~10]{fs:srm} and \citet[Theorem~4.115]{fs:sf}, the second part of Proposition~\ref{divergence-minimal} is proved with the additional assumption that $\ell$ maps into $\R$.
+This assumption implies that the $\ell$-shortfall risk measure is continuous from below and the first supremum in \eqref{dual-srm} is attained (\citealt[Proposition~4.113]{fs:sf}).
+Besides, the same assumption implies the so-called \emph{superlinear growth condition} on $g$, namely, that $\lim_{y\rightarrow\infty}\frac{g(y)}{y}=+\infty$ (\citealt[Lemma~11]{fs:srm}).
+The analytic proof for Proposition~\ref{divergence-minimal} in \cite{fs:srm} makes use of this property instead of the dual relationship with divergence risk measures.
+Using this proposition and assuming that $1\in\dom g$, Theorem~\ref{oce-duality} is proved for $\lambda=1$ (\citealt[Theorem~4.122]{fs:sf}), in which case $\delta_{\ell,1}$ is guaranteed to be a risk measure (it has finite values).
+In our treatment, while $1$ may not be in $\dom g$, there exists some $\bar{\lambda}>0$ with $1\in \dom g_{\bar{\lambda}}$ and hence $\delta_{\ell,\bar{\lambda}}$ is a risk measure.